flipt-io/flipt/README.md

 For more permanent methods of running Flipt, see the [Installation](https://flipt.dev/installation/) section.

+### Databases

+Flipt supports both [SQLite](https://www.sqlite.org/index.html) and [Postgres](https://www.postgresql.org/) databases as of `v0.5.0`.

+SQLite is enabled by default for simplicity, however you should use Postgres if you intend to run multiple copies of Flipt in a high availability configuration.

+See the [configuration](docs/configuration.md) documentation for more information.

 ## Licensing

 There are currently two types of licenses in place for Flipt: